-The Bank acknowledges the need for efficient risk management and has established five specialised Divisions and one Unit: the Group Credit Risk Control Division ("GCRCD"), the Group Financial and Liquidity Risk Management Division ("GFLRMD"), the Group Operational Risk Management Division ("GORMD") the Group Strategic Risk Management Division ("GSRM"), the Group Risk Culture and Risk PMO Division ("GRCRPMOD") and the Model Validation Unit ("MVU"), to properly identify, measure, analyse, manage and report the risks entailed in all its business activities.
-All risk management units of the Group subsidiaries adequately report to the aforementioned Divisions / Unit.

-In addition, the two Credit Divisions, which are independent of the credit granting units, are involved in the credit approval process for the Group's corporate banking, retail banking and subsidiaries portfolios.
+The Bank acknowledges the need for efficient risk management and has established four specialised Divisions and two Units: the GCRCD; the GFLRMD; the GORMD; the GSRMD; the GRCRPMOD; and the MVU.
+They aim to properly identify, measure, analyse, manage and report the risks entailed in all of the Group's business activities.
+All Risk Management Units of the Group subsidiaries adequately report to the aforementioned Divisions/Unit.
+In addition, the two Credit Divisions, which are independent of the Credit Granting Units, are involved in the credit approval process for the Group's Corporate Banking, Retail Banking and subsidiaries portfolios.
 They perform an independent assessment of the credit risk undertaking in respect of each portfolio and have the right of veto.